esoh/fitzpo-old/README.md

 1. `npm i` to install dependencies

 ### Setting up MySQL and other credentials
-1. Enter your MySQL credentials in `fitzpo/root/backend/config/config.js`
+1. Enter your MySQL credentials in `fitzpo/root/backend/.env` as environmental variables (See the [wiki](https://github.com/esoh/fitzpo/wiki/Environments,-Secrets,-and-Keys))

 ### Running both website and backend server
 1. `npm run dev` to run in development mode